cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

             pass
         {{< /gsHighlight >}}

-- Another handy option is passing a path to a method belonging to the test method's class.
-You might ask "But why not just use the first options, just passing the method name?", Well the main reason for that is that the method doesn't actually exists when the decorator expression is evaluated, But using the method's name enables you to gain access to such methods . e.g.:
+- Another option is to pass a path to a method belonging to the test method's class.
+The reason for this, instead of just passing the method name, is that the method does not actually exist at the time that the decorator expression is evaluated, so using the method's name enables you to gain access to such methods.
+For example:
             {{< gsHighlight  python >}}
             from cloudify.test_utils import workflow_test